eegli/eric.film/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting started
-Feel free to get a copy of this repo and use it for your own project!
+Feel free to get a copy of this repo and use it for your own projects!

 > Either fork this repo or clone it